Terry Ablade

-Terry Ablade (born 12 October 2001) is a professional footballer who plays as a striker.
+Terry Ablade (born 12 October 2001) is a professional footballer who plays as a striker for OLS Oulu.
 Born in Ghana, he has represented Finland at youth level.

 Early life

 Ablade was born in Accra, Ghana, to Ghanaian parents, and he moved to Finland when he was seven years old.
 His father is the former footballer Seth Ablade.

 Club career

 FC Jazz

 Ablade began his playing career in Finland, where he was raised, with FC Jazz, debuting in the first team in Finnish third-tier Kakkonen in 2017.

 Fulham

 In July 2018, he moved to English club Fulham, signing his first two-year professional contract with the club a year later.

 On 7 January 2022, he signed a new two-and-a-half-year deal with Fulham, before joining League One club AFC Wimbledon on loan until the end of the season.

 He departed the club for a second loan spell in August 2023, joining Carlisle United.
 In November 2023 he suffered an injury, potentially ruling him out until February 2024.

 On 23 August 2024, Ablade joined Scottish Championship club Partick Thistle on a season-long loan.
 A day later Ablade scored on his Thistle debut coming off the bench to equalise away to Falkirk in an eventual 2–1 defeat.

 Ablade left Fulham at the expiry of his contract in June 2025.